 FAQs about persistent IP addresses for Viasat Business Internet customers

-As a businesses customer, you likely need Internal Protocol (IP) addresses that don’t change so you can monitor your networked devices and/or configure firewall rules to protect your networks.
+As a business customer, you likely need Internet Protocol (IP) addresses that don’t change, so you can monitor your networked devices and/or configure firewall rules to protect your networks.
 Traditionally, Static IP addresses were the only way to provide this capability.
-Viasat Business Internet meets this need by providing you with 3 persistent IP addresses at no additional cost.
+Your Viasat Business Internet service meets this need by providing you with 3 persistent IP addresses at no additional cost.
 As long as your 3 devices remain connected to your network, the IP addresses will remain consistent.

 Once a device remains connected to your network for 24 hours, it will assign an IP address to the connected device.

 These addresses are assigned on a first-come, first-served basis – the first three computers or devices that are connected to the network will each be assigned one of the three available persistent IP addresses.

-To change the IP assigned to your computer or device, call Customer Support at 855-313-4111 from 7AM to 1AM CST Monday through Sunday.
+To change the IP assigned to your computer or device, please contact Business Care.

 These devices must be configured as DHCP clients; standard DHCP leases must be renewed to keep the IP addresses active.